jonasesser/gp-portal/README.md

 This Plugin creates portals where the player can port/beam from one place to another.

+# Features

+- Create Portal with two gates

+# Features in progress

+- Create Portals with multiple gates (e.g. for lifts)
+- Admin menu

 # Installation

 1. Get plugin here